Willowlark/thelittlethingswemiss/_aurii_library/NPCs.md

 title: NPC Directory
 categories: article
 tags: aurii-pin gm-blog aurii
-excerpt: A directory of all the NPCs encounters in Aurii
+excerpt: A running list of important names and faces a certain group of adventurers have crossed path with in their travels.
+While it is certainly not all to the men and women listed, it's not a poor summary either.
 ---

 <!-- TOC -->